-(Source: Added at 38 Ill.
-Reg. - , effective) Section 611.105 9 Coliform Treatment Technique Triggers and Assessment Requirements for Protection Against Potential Fecal (Contamination
+BOARD NOTE: Derived from 40 CFR 141.858 (2013).
+(Source: A Added at 38 Ill.
+Reg , effective

+Section 611.1059 Coliform Treatment Technique Triggers and Assessment Requirements for Protection Against Potential Fecal Contamination

 - a) Treatment technique triggers.
-A supplier must conduct assessments in accordance with subsection (b) of this Section after exceeding treatment technique triggers in subsections (a)(1) and (a)(2) of this Section. - 1) Level 1 treatment technique triggers. - A) For a supplier taking 40 or more samples per month, the supplier exceeds 5.0% total coliform-positive samples for the month. - B) For a supplier taking fewer than 40 samples per month, the supplier has two or more total coliform-positive samples in the same month. - C) The supplier fails to take every required repeat sample after any single total coliform-positive sample. - 2) Level 2 treatment technique triggers. - A) An E. coli MCL violation, as specified in Section 611.1060(a). - B) A second Levellevel 1 trigger as defined in subsection (a)(1) of this Section, within a rolling 12-month period, unless the Agency, by a SEP issued pursuant to Section 611.110, has determined a likely reason that the samples that caused the first Levellevel 1 treatment technique trigger were total coliform-positive and has established that the supplier has corrected the problem. - C) For a supplier with approved annual monitoring, a Levellevel 1 trigger in two consecutive years. - b) Requirements for assessments. - 1) A supplier must ensure that Levellevel 1 and 2 assessments are conducted in order to identify the possible presence of sanitary defects and defects in distribution system coliform monitoring practices.
-Level 2 assessments must be conducted by parties approved by the Agency.
+A supplier must conduct assessments in accordance with subsection (b) of this Section after exceeding treatment technique triggers in subsections (a)(1) and (a)(2) of this Section. - 1) Level 1 treatment technique triggers. - A) For a supplier taking 40 or more samples per month, the supplier exceeds 5.0% total coliform-positive samples for the month. - B) For a supplier taking fewer than 40 samples per month, the supplier has two or more total coliform-positive samples in the same month. - C) The supplier fails to take every required repeat sample after any single total coliform-positive sample. - 2) Level 2 treatment technique triggers. - A) An E. coli MCL violation, as specified in Section 611.1060(a). - B) A second Level 1 trigger as defined in subsection (a)(1) of this reason that the samples that caused the first Level 1 treatment technique trigger were total coliform-positive and has established that the supplier has corrected the problem. - C) For a supplier with approved annual monitoring, a Level 1 trigger in two consecutive years. - b) Requirements for assessments. - 1) A supplier must ensure that Level 1 and Level 2 assessments are conducted in order to identify the possible presence of sanitary defects and defects in distribution system coliform monitoring practices.
+Level 2 assessments must be conducted by parties approved by the Agency. - 2) When conducting assessments, the supplier must ensure that the assessor evaluates minimum elements that include review and identification of inadequacies in sample sites; sampling protocol; sample processing; atypical events that could affect distributed water quality or indicate that distributed water quality was impaired; changes in distribution system maintenance and operation that could affect distributed water quality (including water storage); source and treatment considerations that bear on distributed water quality, where appropriate (e.g., small ground water systems); and existing water quality monitoring data.
+The supplier must conduct the assessment consistent with any Agency directives that tailor specific assessment elements with respect to the size and type of the system and the size, type, and characteristics of the distribution system.